SomeOrdinaryUser/my_yt_mp3-mp4_downloader/README.md

+## How to use:

+      pip install -r requirements.txt

-* This is a prompt-based youtube downloader that can download audio or video for both playlists/singlulars.
+- [x] This is a prompt-based youtube downloader that can download audio or video for both playlists/singlulars.

-* Made using youtube_dl library.

-* Each file includes metadata and song artwork pulled from the videos thumbnail.
+- [x] Each file includes metadata and song artwork pulled from the videos thumbnail.
+- [x] Made using youtube_dl library.